 In the light of these observations, the current proposed structure may fail to attract sufficiently qualified Personal Insolvency Practitioners and may make the cost of arrangements prohibitive.
 Debtors whose proposals are rejected will either file for bankruptcy or do nothing.
-This may lead on the one hand to a spike in such applications to the High Court and a very busy Official Assignee's office with waiting lists and debtors desperately seeking assistance to petition for their own bankruptcy.
+This may lead on the one hand to a spike in such applications for bankruptcy.
 On the other hand, it may lead to stalemate and huge anxiety as households find that the legislation designed to resolve their problems has in fact worsened them and there is now nowhere to turn, having tried all avenues to resolve their situation.
-Alternatively, debtors may be forced into

-Arrangements that will break down in time because they are unsustainable and punitive, leading to further suffering for the household concerned.
+Alternatively, debtors may be forced into Arrangements that will break down in time because they are unsustainable and punitive, leading to further suffering for the household concerned.
 Finally, where mortgage debt is part of the equation, rates of repossession will increase as bankruptcy will automatically lead to the loss of the family home.

-5. Reform of the Bankruptcy Act 1988

-5.1 Reduction of the discharge period in bankruptcy
+- 5. Reform of the Bankruptcy Act 1988 - 5.1 Reduction of the discharge period in bankruptcy